Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 # Message Formats

-DHCP extensions convey the Master Device Address Information and the Master Device Intelligent Attribute Identity.
+DHCP extensions convey the master device's address and the master device's LLM configuration.
 The two implementation methods only differ in their message formats as follows:

 ## New DHCP Option Format (Standalone Option)